 Here’s what they had to share.

-The Mistake: A Florida KOA manager sees food, trash, and campsite clean-up as big hurdles for newbie campers.
+One of the biggest camping mistakes that a Florida KOA manager sees is food, trash, and campsite clean-up.
 Food left outside your RV on the picnic table or in an open cooler, day or night, is an open invitation to native wildlife.
 Even bagged trash left outside the RV is a no-no.

-The Mistake: At a KOA outside San Francisco, one campground manager told us that he sees a lot of international RVers coming through.
-Because many are first time RVers and the campground is their first stop in the U.S., they don’t know anything about their rig.
-They may not have paid attention during their vehicle orientation, or language barriers prevented them from understanding the instructions they were given.
+At a KOA outside San Francisco, one campground manager told us that he sees a lot of international RVers coming through.
+Because many are first-time RVers and the campground is their first stop in the United States, they don’t know anything about their rig.
+They may not have paid attention during their vehicle orientation or language barriers prevented them from understanding the instructions they were given.

-The fix: Whether you’re from the U.S. or abroad, it’s important to pay attention and ask questions during your RV rental orientation.
-If no orientation is offered, ask for one.
+Whether you’re from the U.S. or abroad, it’s important to pay attention and ask the Outdoorsy RV owner questions.
+If no orientation or walk-through is offered, ask for one.
 And if you’ve just purchased an RV, make sure you get a complete walk-through.
 Take your first trip close to home to familiarize yourself with operating systems before you travel to more remote locations.
-Also consider videotaping your tour and, if you’re not fluent in English, ask about the availability of a translator before your trip.
+Also consider videotaping your tour and, if you’re not fluent in English, do research about the RV in your native language.

-The Mistake: According to the manager at a KOA near the Grand Canyon, many RVers show up to his campground thinking sun, sand, and cactus.
-But the mountain location makes this a four season destination.
+According to the manager at a KOA near the Grand Canyon, many RVers show up to his campground thinking sun, sand, and cactus.
+But the mountain location makes this a four-season destination.
 Those T-shirt clad visitors end up traveling to the nearest town for jackets, gloves, hats, and boots.